deepguider/deattention_with_stml_for_vpr/README.md

 ### Train ours

-You need a pretrained weight of MobileNet which is used for a semantic guidance of our deattention network.
+You need a pre-trained weight of MobileNet which is used for oure semantic guidance of our de-attention network.
 Download weight_semantic_guidance.tar.gz from https://drive.google.com/file/d/10d0hykoqynYZZU9SDJXyKihQ0-TxhWMT/view?usp=share_link"

 	$ cd deattention_with_stml_for_vpr